-- Our office will roll over all students into their new class years (2L, 3L) over the summer.
+- Our office will roll over all students into their new class years (2L, 3L) in the Symplicity system over the summer.
 You MUST not change your class year or graduation date in Symplicity prior to June 1st.
-On June 5, all students must check their profiles in Symplicity to make sure their graduation date is correct and they are listed with the proper class year (2L or 3L) before participating in OCI.
-If your class year or graduation date is incorrect, please make the change on or after June 5.
+On June 3, all students must check their profiles in Symplicity to make sure their graduation date is correct and they are listed with the proper class year (2L or 3L) before participating in OCI.
+If your class year or graduation date is incorrect, please make the change on or after June 3.

-- Our office will roll over all students into their new class years (2L, 3L) over the summer.
-All part-time students who plan to graduate in May 2020 or December 2019 must be listed in Symplicity as 2Ls for the purpose of participating in OCI.
-All part-time students who plan to graduate in May 2019 or December 2018 must be listed in Symplicity as 3Ls for the purpose of participating in OCI.
+- Our office will roll over all students into their new class years (2L, 3L) in the Symplicity system over the summer.
+All part-time students who plan to graduate in May 2021 or December 2020 must be listed in Symplicity as 2Ls for the purpose of participating in OCI.
+All part-time students who plan to graduate in May 2020 or December 2019 must be listed in Symplicity as 3Ls for the purpose of participating in OCI.
 You MUST not change your class year or graduation date in Symplicity prior to June 1st.
-On June 5, all students must check their profiles in Symplicity to make sure their graduation date is correct and they are listed with the proper class year (2L or 3L) before participating in OCI.
-If your class year or graduation date is incorrect, please make the change on or after June 5.
+On June 3, all students must check their profiles in Symplicity to make sure their graduation date is correct and they are listed with the proper class year (2L or 3L) before participating in OCI.
+If your class year or graduation date is incorrect, please make the change on or after June 3.

 On-Campus Interview Employers and Hiring Criteria

-This year, most on-campus interview employers will visit campus between August 6th and August 17th.
+This year, most on-campus interview employers will visit campus between August 5th and August 16th.
 However, there may be a few employers who wish to interview later, even into November.
 Participating students should carefully review the list of OCI employers (and their respective hiring criteria) in Symplicity in the "OCI" tab.
-The list will be available for viewing by Monday, June 4, 2018.
-Students can begin registering and bidding on employers in Symplicity on Thursday, July 5, 2018.
+The list will be available for viewing by Monday, June 3, 2019.
+Students can begin registering and bidding on employers in Symplicity on Monday, July 1, 2019.
 Interview schedules will be determined through a pre-select system.
 In other words, employers will have the opportunity to review the application materials of all students who placed a bid on that employer and will pre-select students to interview.
-The Career Services Office (CSO) uses a computerized scheduling system to create the on-campus interview employer's interview schedule, taking into account student class and work schedules (students may not interview during a scheduled class time).
+The Career Services Office (CSO) uses a computerized scheduling system to create the on-campus interview employer's interview schedule, taking into account student class schedules (students may not interview during a scheduled class time).

 Required and/or preferred hiring criteria listed for each employer has been set by the employer; the CSO does not set this criteria.
 The majority of these employers, especially the very large law firms, seek students who have attained academic excellence and other achievements such as Law Review or Moot Court.
 Some firms are looking for additional credentials, such as accounting, engineering, or technical backgrounds.
 Others may be evaluating candidates on their past professional work experience.
 Students should research the employers and know the qualifications they require before bidding.
 The hiring criteria for each employer may be viewed in Symplicity.